grpc/grpc.io/content/en/docs/guides/service-config.md

 #### Programatically

 The gRPC client API provides a way to specify a service config in JSON format.
-This is used to provide a default service config that will be used in situation where the name resolver does not provide a service config.
+This is used to provide a default service config that will be used in situations where the name resolver does not provide a service config.
 It can also be useful in some testing situations.

 ### Example Service Config